-Table 2: System and Attack Parameters ---------- -------- ----- -------- ------------------- of a vulnerability), reconnaissance (characterization of the conditions necessary to attack the vulnerability), exploit (attacking the vulnerability) and recovery (cleanup and forensics).
+S YSTEM AND ATTACK PARAMETERS --- ------- ----- -------- ------------ -- exploit (attacking the vulnerability) and recovery (cleanup and forensics).
 We approach targeted SMS attacks in the same fashion.
-Enck, et al. [12] provide a methodology for executing such an attack; we summarize it here.
+Enck, et al. [3] provide a methodology for executing such an attack; we summarize it here.

-$\mu{TCH}^{-1}$ 120 sec [28]
+μ{TCH}^{-1} 120 sec [19]

-$\mu{SDCCH,call}^{-1}$ 1.5 sec [28]
+$\mu{SDCCH,call}^{-1}$ 1.5 sec [19]

-$\mu{SDCCH,SMS}^{-1}$ 4 sec [27]
+$\mu{SDCCH,SMS}^{-1}$ 4 sec [17]

-$\lambda{call}$ 50,000 calls/city/hr
+λ{call} 50,000 calls/city/hr

 .2525 calls/sector/sec

 $\lambda{SMS,attack}$ 495 msgs/city/sec

-9 msgs/sector/sec
+, 9 msgs/sector/sec

 $\lambda{SMS,regular}$ 138.6K/city/hr

 0.7 msgs/sector/sec

 The vulnerability in GSM cellular networks that allows for targeted text message attacks to occur is the result of bandwidth allocation on the air interface.
-Under normal operating conditions, the small ratio of bandwidth allocated to control versus traffic data is sufficient to deliver all messages with a low probability of blocking.
-However, because text messages use the same control channels as voice calls for delivery (SDCCHs), contention for resources occurs when SMS traffic is elevated.
-Given a sufficient number of SMS messages, each of which require on average four seconds for delivery [27], arriving voice calls will be blocked for lack of available resources.
+Under normal conditions, the small ratio of bandwidth allocated to control versus traffic data is sufficient to deliver all messages with a low probability of blocking.
+However, because text messages use the same control channels as voice calls (SDCCHs), contention for resources occurs when SMS traffic is elevated.
+Given a sufficient number of SMS messages, each of which require on average four seconds for delivery [17], arriving voice calls will be blocked for lack of available resources.

 Sending text messages to every possible phone number is not an effective means of attacking a network.
-The haphazard submission of messages is in fact more likely to overwhelm gateways between the Internet and telecommunications networks than to disrupt cellular service.
+The haphazard submission of messages is in fact likely to overwhelm gateways between the Internet and cellular networks than to disrupt cellular service.
 An adversary must efficiently blanket only the targeted area with messages so as to reduce the probability of less effective collateral damage.
 The information to achieve such a goal, however, is readily available.
-Using tools including NPA-NXX Area Code Databases, Internet search engines and even feedback from service provider websites, an attacker can easily construct a "hit-list" of potential targets.
-Armed with this information, an adversary can then begin exploiting the bandwidth vulnerability.
+Using tools including NPA-NXX Area Code Databases, search engines and even feedback from provider websites, an attacker can construct a "hit-list" of potential targets.
+Given this information, an adversary can then begin exploiting the bandwidth vulnerability.

 The exploit itself involves saturating sectors to their SDCCH capacity for some period of time.
 In so doing, the majority of attempts to establish voice calls are blocked.
-For all of Manhattan, which would typically be provisioned with 12 SDCCHs per sector, a perfectly executed attack would require the injection of only 165 messages per second, or approximately 3 messages/sector/second.
-Because downtime in telecommunications networks has historically proven expensive [10], we more fully characterize these attacks such that effective solutions can be developed.
+For all of Manhattan, which would typically be provisioned with 12 SD-CCHs per sector, a perfectly executed attack would require the injection of only 165 messages per second, or approximately 3 messages/sector/second.